mctools/ncrystal/docs/ncmat_doc.md

 Of course, the number of entries in the *sab* field must be equal to the product of the number of entries in the *alphagrid* and *betagrid* fields.
-To allow for more efficient processiong, the *alphagrid* and *betagrid* fields can have at most 65534 entries, and must have at least 5.
-In addition to requiring large amounts of space, scatter kernels are complicated by the fact that they describe the relevant dynamics at a certain material temperature only.
+To allow for more efficient processing, the *alphagrid* and *betagrid* fields can have at most 65534 entries, and must have at least 5.
+In addition to requiring large amounts of space, scattering kernels are complicated by the fact that they describe the relevant dynamics at a certain material temperature only.
 Thus, a *temperature* field exists in which this value must be specified.
 Furthermore, all @DYNINFO sections of type *scatknl* in a given file must contain the same